raspberrypilearning/321-make-mentor-guide/en/step_4.md

 **Info cards** in the Explore projects are used to give extra information.
 They could add more detail about a skill, provide an alternative choice, or help debug a common problem.

-In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow-a-dragonfly){:target="_blank"} Explore project, the Info card is a guide explaining how to use the Scratch backpack feature and will only be expanded by those creators that want to know how to use it.
+In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow-a-dragonfly){:target="_blank"} Explore project, the info card is a guide explaining how to use the Scratch backpack feature and will only be expanded by those creators that want to know how to use it.

 --- task ---

-Click on the **Info card** below to expand it and again to close it:
+Click on the **info card** to expand it and again to close it:

 [[[scratch-backpack]]]

 --- /task ---

-### The 'Upgrade your project' step
+### Steps to upgrade a project

-Each Explore project contains an **upgrade your project** step with ideas and aspirational projects for creators to develop their project further with the skills they have already.
+Each Explore project contains a step for creators to upgrade the project with ideas and aspirational projects for creators to develop their project further with the skills they have already.

 **Tip:** Upgrade steps are open ended so are great for a session where creators are working at different paces.
 They're also a chance to build localisation and personalise projects.